 Wondering how Google can offer up such useful information?
 Here’s how GPS works.

 Remember where you parked

-Now that you’ve found a place to park, you might want a helping hand in remembering where that precious spot is.
-Android users can tap the blue dot and then tap “Save your parking” to add your parking location to the map.
+At the mall or any large parking area, you might want a helping hand in remembering where that precious spot is located.
+The Google Maps app has you covered.
+Android users can tap the blue location dot and then tap “Save Parking” to add their parking location to the map.
 There will be a label on the map showing where you parked your car.
-Tap on that label to open up your parking card, where you can add relevant details and even schedule a reminder alert 15 minutes before your meter expires.
-The Apple iOS experience is similar.
-Tap on the blue dot and then tap on “Set as parking location” to add your parking spot before the tapping on the parking label on the map to open up your parking card.
-Here are 17 hidden iPhone hacks you never knew about.
+Tap on that label to open up your parking card.
+There, you can add relevant details and even schedule a reminder to alert you 15 minutes before your meter expires.

 Find anything, anywhere

 You probably already know that you can type “coffee shop near me” into Google Maps to get a list of coffee shops in your area.
 But did you know you can search destinations even if you’re a thousand miles away?
-For example, search “cozy restaurants near the Bronx Zoo,” or “beer halls near the White House.”
-Give it a try.
-Just remember, with Google’s “My Activity” you (or anyone with access to your Google account) can view all of your online activity unless you tap on your user name icon in the right corner and turn in incognito mode in the drop-down menu.
-Find out exactly how “private” private browsing mode is.
+You can!
+Give it a try: Search “cozy restaurants near the Bronx Zoo” or “beer halls near the White House.”

-It can be frustrating to set out on a trip and not know if the entire route is accessible.
+It can be frustrating to set out on a trip using public transportation without knowing whether the entire route is accessible.
 Make sure you take the best route by using Google Maps’ accessibility feature.
-Enter your destination, tap ‘Directions,’ and select the public transportation icon.
-Click ‘Options’ and tap the wheelchair-accessible box.
-Next up, learn the 25 fun Google tricks you need to try ASAP.
+Enter your destination, select “Directions” and choose the public transportation icon.
+Select “Options” (in blue) and pick the wheelchair-accessible choice.